junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 _Signs_ include pain or tingling in the hands or feet, muscle twitching, nervousness, and being unable to sleep.

-_Dosage of_ vitamin B6—if problems develop while taking isoniazid:
+_Dosage of_ vitamin B6, if problems develop while taking isoniazid:

   - adults: take 50 mg (2 tablets), 3 times a day.